 Decontamination Consultant David Gibson explains the SMART way to clean valuable, precision-engineered instruments to maintain peak performance and maximise their lifespan

-As sophisticated instruments with precision-engineered moving parts they must be decontaminated and maintained with meticulous care, which includes thorough cleaning, lubrication and sterilisation after each use.
+As sophisticated instruments with precision-engineered moving parts they must be decontaminated and maintained with meticulous care, which includes putting them through a thorough cleaning, lubrication and sterilisation process after each use.
 Failure to re-process your dental handpieces correctly not only compromises safety, but also restricts performance and reduces the lifespan of your investment.
 Getting it wrong can have a detrimental impact on your practice, both clinically and financially.

 Your decontamination team therefore require a robust process and reliable equipment that will help them not only meet, but exceed industry-wide decontamination standards.